arturkot/the-house-game/README.md

 **You can play it [right here](http://the-house.arturkot.pl).** Please mind that:

-* this game is *almost* finished.
-Its about 95% complete, I'll, eventually, finish it,
 * it's very, very short,
 * it's my first game ever. :)